DJDEEPPATEL/ACURA_Dashboard/README.md

 - **Power Query** — data transformation and cleanup
 - Data model built around a central `Sales_Data_Master` table with dimensions for dealership, province, model, trim, exterior color, and upgrades

-## Screenshots

-See `/screenshots` for full-page views of the Integra and MDX dashboards.
+See `/screenshots` for full-page views of the dashboards.

 ## Notes